-For anyone coming to the Stargate universe for the first time I’d advise you not to start with Stargate Ark of Truth.
+For anyone coming to the Stargate universe for the first time, I’d advise you not to start with Stargate: The Ark of Truth.
 There is no hand holding in this movie.
-If you didn’t at least watch season ten you will be wondering who everyone is and what is going on.
-Unless of course you watch one of the DVD’s special features Prelude to The Ark of Truth which tells the story so far.
+If you didn’t at least watch season ten of the series, you will be wondering who everyone is and what is going on.
+Unless of course, you watch one of the DVD’s special features Prelude to The Ark of Truth which tells the story so far.

 SG1 fans will be happy to know that Ark of Truth wraps up the Ori story.

-It was easy to immerse myself into this movie.
-The visuals were very similar to a regular episode of Stargate which, in my opinion have always been of high quality anyway.
+It was easy to immerse myself in this movie.
+The visuals were very similar to a regular episode of Stargate which, in my opinion, have always been of high quality anyway.
 The special effects have been seriously amped up.
 The characters remain true to form with chemistry and humour we have come to expect.
-Written and directed by Robert C. Cooper Ark, has enough sub plots so everyone gets to shine at what they do best.
+Written and directed by Robert C Cooper Ark, has enough subplots so everyone gets to shine at what they do best.

 The film starts “Millions of years ago, in a distant galaxy. . .”
 We see a group of Ancients discussing the use of the ark against the Ori.
 They agree not to use it.
 Flash forward and we see SG1 Daniel Jackson (Michael Shanks), Teal’c (Christopher Judge), Cameron Mitchell (Ben Browder), Vala (Claudia Black), and Samantha Carter (Amanda Tapping), excavating an artefact from the ruins of Dakara.
 Could this be the Ark?

-Like I said previously there are several plots running alongside the search for the ark and without giving even more of the plot away the ancients (or at least one of them) decides to lend a helping hand.
-The ending seemed a bit rushed but a lot was crammed in to 98 minutes.
+Like I said previously there are several plots running alongside the search for the ark and without giving even more of the plot away the ancients (or at least one of them) decide to lend a helping hand.
+The ending seemed a bit rushed but a lot was crammed into 98 minutes.

 Returning characters include Morgan Le Fey (Sara Strange), Major General Hank Landry (Beau Bridges), Chief Sergeant Walter Harriman (Gary Jones), Adria (Morena Baccarin) and Doci (Julian Sands).